-Columbia University's Implementation Plan and all supporting documentation are made available on the Community Services Webpage at http://manhattanville.columbia.edu/community/benefits-and-amenities.
+Columbia University's Implementation Plan and all supporting documentation are made available on the Columbia Neighbors Webpage at https://neighbors.columbia.edu/content/community-commitments.

-Manhattanville in West Harlem Implementation Plan Report October 15, 2018 Submission
+Manhattanville in West Harlem Implementation Plan Report October 15, 2020 Submission

 EOC Checklist for Obligation 5.07(c)(iv):

 Please check to verify EOC items submitted for review.

 1. Link to website

 2. Annual report

 Monitor's Notes / Comments:

 Status: Please check to indicate the status of Obligation 5.07(c)(iv):

 ☐ In Compliance

 ☐ In Progress

-☐ Not In Compliance
+□ Not In Compliance

 ☐ Not Triggered